Gaze Authentication: Factors Influencing Authentication Performance: EXPERIMENTAL DESIGN

 \subsection{Authentication Scenarios ( $\times$ 2)}

 Each participant contributed two independent sets of calibration parameters.
-To examine how calibration affects verification performance, we tested the model under two distinct scenarios, which differ solely in the choice of calibration parameters used to estimate the visual axis for gaze data during the verification step.
+To examine how calibration affects verification performance, we tested the model under three distinct scenarios, which differ solely in the choice of calibration parameters used to estimate the visual axis during verification.
 The scenarios are defined as follows and are illustrated in the diagram below: